Classification of affine vortices: Introduction

+denotes the vector of leading order coefficients (here $u_j^{(\lan \nu_j,d\ran)}$ denotes the $ \lan \nu_j, d \ran$-th derivative of $u_j$) with integer exponents, then $u(\infty) \in X^{\ss}$. \end{enumerate} Two such tuples are isomorphic if they are related by the action of $G$. \end{proposition} We defer the proof to the end of Section \ref{sec:last}.

+\begin{example} \begin{enumerate} \item {\rm (Linear vortices)} If $X = \C$ with $\nu_1 = 1$, then affine vortices of class $d$ correspond to polynomials of degree exactly $d$ up to the action of scalar multiplication, hence classified by their zeroes.
+This recovers the Taubes \cite{taubes1980}, \cite{JT} result. \item {\rm (Matrix-valued vortices and Weil's torsion quotients)} If $X = M_n(\C)$, the space of $n\times n$ matrices, and $G = GL_n$ acts by left multiplication, then the semistable locus consists of invertible matrices and the action on the semistable locus is free.
+Theorem \ref{thm:main} gives a classification of vortices according to the following data: By Grothendieck's theorem \cite{gr:cl}, any holomorphic vector bundle on $\P^1$ splits as a sum of line bundles

+where $\mO_{\P^1}(\lambda)$ is the $\lambda$-th tensor power of the hyperplane bundle.
+The associated $X$ bundle is then $P(X) = \mO_{\P^1}(\lambda_1)^{\oplus n} \oplus \ldots \oplus \mO_{\P^1}(\lambda_n)^{\oplus n} .$ A section $u$ of $P(X)$ may be viewed as a matrix-valued function on $\C$.
+The semistability condition at infinity is then the condition that the leading order terms of $u$ form an invertible matrix.
+Thus $u$ defines a morphism of sheaves which is generically an isomorphism, providing a connection to Weil's scheme of {\em torsion quotients} considered in \cite{be:tw}, \cite{Biswas:mero}, which \cite{be:tw} mentions was considered by Weil to be the non-abelian analog of the symmetric product of the curve. \end{enumerate} \end{example}

 We briefly sketch the contents of the paper.
 Section \ref{sec:background} defines gauged holomorphic maps and extends the definitions to the case when the base manifold $\Sig$ is an orbifold $\P(1,\fix)$.
-Section \ref{sec:stack} introduces stacks and explains how gauged holomorphic maps can be seen as maps between stacks.
-Section \ref{sec:noncpt} extends the Hitchin-Kobayashi result for compact Riemann surface with boundary in \cite{Venu} to the case when the target is non-compact.
-The rest of the sections prove the main theorem.
+Section \ref{sec:outside} gives an analytic version of the main theorem and proves the first part of the main theorem \ref{thm:main}.
+Section \ref{sec:last} proves the second part.
+The proof relies on removal of singularities at infinity for finite energy vortices with bounded image which is proved in Section \ref{sec:orbdecay}.